giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 echo $JAVA_HOME
 ```

-It should returns something like this
+It should return something like this
 ```
 /usr/lib/jvm/java-1.8.0-openjdk-1.8.0.111-1.b15.el7_2.x86_64/jre
 ```